 Even though quite costly, there are already 3D printers that can be purchased by anyone interested in spending a bit of money.
 Another alternative is to join a tool library or a makers space.

 Materials that have superior characteristics such as better strength and conductivity or enhanced functionality such as memory or self healing capabilities, will bring various benefits to a widespread of different industries through Disruptive Technology.

 11. Advanced Oil and Gas Exploration and Recovery

 Advances in exploration and recovery techniques that enables extraction of additional oil and gas.

 12. Renewable Electricity

-Generation of electricity from renewable sources, such as the sun and the wind, will reduced harmful climate impact.
-Its components technologies are photovoltaic cells, wind turbines, concentrated solar power, hydroelectric and ocean-wave power, geothermal energy.
+Generation of electricity from renewable sources, such as the sun and the wind, will reduce harmful climate impact.
+Its component technologies are photovoltaic cells, wind turbines, concentrated solar power, hydroelectric, ocean-wave power and geothermal energy.

-Businesses and governments should be prepared to respond to these technologies.
-And the best way to do it is to be continuously implementing those technologies, by looking for business-model innovations that can capture some of that value.
-On the other hand Policy makers can implement advanced technology to improve their own operational challenges.
-One of the aspects in society that will mostly change will be the nature of work.
+Businesses and governments should be prepared to respond to these disruptive technologies.
+The best way would be by continuously implementing these technologies, by looking for business-model innovations that can capture some of that value.
+On the other hand, Policy makers can implement advanced technology to improve their own operational challenges.
+One of the aspects in society that will change the most will be the nature of work.
 This will require continuous retraining programs and an investment on education.
 Governments can use some of these technologies, such as the mobile Internet, for example, to facilitate new educational and training programs.
 To develop a more harmonious and useful view of technology’s impact, governments may also want to consider new metrics that capture more than GDP effects.

-It is a fact that the new wave of disruptive technologies is already on its way and that it will provoke big changes in society.
-To have the right approach and preparedeness to deal with those changes can be highly beneficial.
-With the right measures, olicy makers can facilitate an adequate implementation of the new disruptive technologies to the public wellfare of society.
+All the disruptive technologies reviewed in this article already exist and will provoke big changes in society.
+To have the right approach and preparedness to deal with those changes is important.
+With the right measures, policy makers can help adapt these disruptive technologies to the public welfare of society.